 Conor’s short films have played all over the world and the internet, garnering widespread acclaim.
 PORZINGOD, his cinematic ode to the New York Knicks, starring John Leguizamo, premiered at the Tribeca Film Festival, was selected by Vimeo Staff Picks, and featured on ESPN, Sports Illustrated, Indiewire, Filmmaker Magazine, and on the jumbotron at Madison Square Garden.
 His short LOUDINI, starring Henry Zebrowski and featuring indie rocker Car Seat Headrest, was featured on Pitchfork, Indiewire, and AdWeek.
 His coming-of-age comedy FOUREYES, starring Jake Ryan, won a Cannes Young Director Award, was featured by Short of The Week and Vimeo Staff Picks, and profiled on The Huffington Post.

-His feature high school sports comedy OLDCORN, based on his screenplay, is in development with the Fully Formed Entertainment (A QUIET PLACE) and Mandalay Sports Media (THE LAST DANCE).
-He’s a graduate of Wesleyan University, and was recently a Visiting Instructor in Film Studies at his alma mater.
-He loves the Knicks, Austin Powers, and emo music.
+Conor is a graduate of Wesleyan University, and was recently a Visiting Instructor in Film Studies at his alma mater.
 He started his career in front of the camera as a buck-toothed kid in a bad car insurance commercial.